 LLM-based Scorers (LLM-as-a-Judge)

 LLM-as-a-Judge is an evaluation approach that uses Large Language Models to assess the quality of AI-generated responses.
 LLM judges can evaluate subjective qualities like helpfulness and safety, which are hard to measure with heuristic metrics.
 On the other hand, LLM-as-a-Judge scorers are more scalable and cost-effective than human evaluation.
-See the Evaluation Approach Comparison for a more detailed comparison and guides on how to use other approaches in MLflow.

-Approaches for Using LLM Scorers
+Approaches for Creating LLM Scorers

 - Best for: Quickly trying MLflow's LLM evaluation capabilities with a few lines of code.